goodiesavolonte/goodiesavolonte.github.io/_posts/2013-09-02-banh-cuoan-thanh-tri.md

   <ol>
     <li>
       Start preparing the sauce.
 Grind garlic into a paste.
 Add lime, fish sauce and sugar, making sure the sugar is properly diluted.
 To make a well balanced sauce, you should be able to clearly taste the salt, sweet and sour.
 Adjust little by little.
-When it&#8217;s done, add sriracha or chilli and mix.
+When it's done, add sriracha or chilli and mix.
     </li>
     <li>
       In a pan on medium heat, toast the peanuts for a few minutes, being careful not to brown them too much.
 Set aside.
-When it&#8217;s cooled down, peel off the skin if any.
+When it's cooled down, peel off the skin if any.
 With a pestle and mortar, grind coarsely.
-If you don&#8217;t have one, you can use a towel and a rolling pin.
+If you don't have one, you can use a towel and a rolling pin.
     </li>
     <li>
-      If you&#8217;re making your own fried shallots, slice about 4 or 5 thinly.
+      If you're making your own fried shallots, slice about 4 or 5 thinly.
 Heat vegetable oil on medium heat and fry shallots until golden brown.
 Lay on paper towel to suck up the extra oil.
     </li>
     <li>
       Rince soybean sprouts and dry.
 Discard the root ends (optional).